gicking/STM8_templates/Projects/STM8_StdPeriphLib_Examples/README.md

 ----------
   Arduino-like project with calls to the STM8 Standard Peripheral Library (SDCC patch available from https://github.com/gicking/STM8-SPL_SDCC_patch).
+  Note that device headers from STM8_templates and SPL are incompatible -> need to create separate SPL.c file in project folder and use interface functions (here simply 'SPL_setup()' and 'SPL_loop()').
+  Advantage is transparent mixing of STM8_templates (simple) with STM8 SPL library (powerful) and examples by STM.
   Functionality:
   - use SPL to configure LED pin as output
   - toggle LED via SPL every 500ms